What is Inflation? Learn its Meaning, Types, & the Gradual Increase in Price

 How to Deal with Inflation?

-Here are some effective strategies to combat inflation:
+Here are some effective strategies on how inflation can be controlled:

-• Impact on Businesses: It poses challenges for businesses, elevating production expenses, including labor and materials.
+- Impact on Businesses: It challenges businesses, elevating production expenses, including labour and materials.
 To manage, they may pass costs to consumers, affecting demand.
-Companies could also focus on efficiency and cost-cutting measures to sustain profits.
+Companies could also focus on efficiency and cost-cutting measures of inflation to sustain profits.

 Historical Instances of Inflation in India

-• The Great Inflation (1970s): The 1970s marked a significant period of an increase in the prices of goods and services in India triggered by factors such as food shortages, supply disruptions, and global oil price shocks.
-This led to a considerable rise in annual inflation rate in India, causing economic instability.
+- The Great Inflation (1970s): The 1970s marked a significant period of an increase in the prices of goods and services in India triggered by factors such as food shortages, supply disruptions, and global oil price shocks.
+This example of inflation led to a considerable rise in the annual inflation rate in India, causing economic instability.

-• Post-Liberalization Inflation (1990s): Following economic liberalization in the 1990s, the increase in the prices of goods and services continued to be a concern due to structural adjustments and heightened consumer demand.
+- Post-Liberalization Inflation (1990s): Following economic liberalisation in the 1990s, the increase in the prices of goods and services continued to be a concern due to structural adjustments and heightened consumer demand.
 The opening up of the economy introduced new dynamics in price movements.

-• Surge in Food Inflation (2000s): Around 2007-2008, India encountered a notable surge in food inflation mainly attributed to supply limitations and global escalations in food prices.
-This had direct implications on household budgets, prompting the need for policy interventions.
+- Surge in Food Inflation (2000s): Around 2007-2008, India encountered a notable surge in food inflation mainly attributed to supply limitations and global escalations in food prices.
+This directly impacted household budgets, prompting the need for policy interventions.

 Inflation’s Role in the Economy